wtlin1228/blog/content/blog/0001-frontend-milestoned-in-junyiacademy/index.md

 ---
-title: Frontend milestones in JunyiAcademy
+title: Frontend Milestones in JunyiAcademy
 excerpt: Make the codebase more better and more maintainable is one of the most important tasks for a senior frontend engineers in JunyiAcademy.
 date: 2021-04-20
 tags: [junyiacademy]